Tidal Misconceptionsby Donald E. Simanek

 The equilibrium theory of the tides.Our simple analysis above also showed the importance of the relaxation of earth materials to achieve an equilibrium between gravitational forces and cohesive forces of materials.
 In more detailed analysis, we find that the figure (shape) of our idealized earth model at equilibrium is a constant shape consisting of two bulges nearly oriented in alignment with the moon.
 Underneath this equilibrium profile, the earth turns on its axis once a day, so the bulges move with respect to geography.
 It is the surface profile of the bulges that moves once a day, not the entire mass of those bulges. ["Once a day" is used here in an approximate sense.]

 An alternative treatment of all of this is called the equilibrium theory of the tides.
 It is carried out in a coordinate system rotating about the barycenter of the earth-moon system.
 In this coordinate representation, the earth and the moon are considered stationary (in equilibrium) with respect to each other.

 In this model we can treat this system as if it were an inertial system, but only at the expense of introducing the concept of centrifugal force, technically called "a fictitious force" to distinguish it from "real" forces that are due to physical interactions.
 It turns out that when this is done, the centrifugal force on a mass anywhere on or within the earth is of constant size and direction.
-It is therefore equal to the size of the gravitational force the moon exerts on the same amount of mass at the center of the earth.
 We'll look at this in more detail below.

 A closer look at centrifugal forces.So what about those centrifugal forces so many books make such a fuss about?
 You'll notice we never mentioned them in our simple explanation above.
 Should we have?
 No, they are only appropriate when doing the analysis in a rotating reference frame.

 Many misleading accounts of the tides result from a common confusion about centrifugal effects due to rotation.
 Let's be very clear about this.
 The only real forces that act on the body of the earth are: